Narga/narga-core/README.md

 Introduction
 ====================
-Narga WordPress Framework is an extremely versatile HTML5 & CSS3 WordPress framework based on ZURB's [Foundation](http://foundation.zurb.com), a powerful tool for building prototypes on any kind of devices.
+NARGA Framework is an extremely versatile HTML5 & CSS3 WordPress framework based on ZURB's [Foundation](http://foundation.zurb.com), a powerful tool for building prototypes on any kind of devices.
 This Framework follows [HTML5 Boilerplate](http://html5boilerplate.com) standard with the layout grid inspired by [One% CSS Grid](http://onepcssgrid.mattimling.com) and is [hNews microformat](https://www.readability.com/publishers/guidelines) ready.
 It is optimized for Search Engine while at the same time improves readability.

 Because it's a percentage based grid system, it means that it will perfectly adapt to all screen resolutions (mobile, tablets and big screens).
-It is extremely easy to create your blog, CMS, brochure and any other kind of sites with Narga WordPress Framework.
+It is extremely easy to create your blog, CMS, brochure and any other kind of sites with NARGA Framework.

-I've tested and found that Narga WordPress Framework works well with [bbPress 2.0](http://bbpress.org/) and [BuddyPress 1.5](http://buddypress.org/) but this time it's not official compatible with them.
+I've tested and found that NARGA Framework works well with [bbPress 2.0](http://bbpress.org/) and [BuddyPress 1.5](http://buddypress.org/) but this time it's not official compatible with them.

-###Links of Narga WordPress Framework###
+###Links of NARGA Framework###
 * Homepage:         [http://www.narga.net/narga-core][6]
 * Demo:             [http://www.narga.net/narga-core-demo][3]
 * Forum:            [http://www.narga.net/forum/][9]